 - Groupon website – I frequently visited Groupon website in order to get some deals on the things to do and the stays.

-I have done as much as possible.
-But things change when one is in the situation.
-I know there would be unexpected costs and expenses.
-I am aware of the consequences but as I said earlier, life is too short and I do not want to spend it with regrets.
+I have done as much as possible for funding my career break.
+But things change when one is in the situation and I know there would be unexpected costs and expenses.
+I am also aware of the consequences but as I said earlier, life is too short and I do not want to spend it with regrets.

 Follow #rakssabbaticaldiaries2019 and #solopassport for stories of my career break and travels.